-Physicians, when prescribing ketorolac tromethamine, should inform their patients or their guardians of the potential risks of ketorolac tromethamine treatment (see Boxed WARN-ING, WARNINGS, PRECAUTIONS and ADVERSE REAC-TIONS sections), instruct patients to seek medical advice if they develop treatment-related adverse events, and advise patients not to give oral ketorolac tromethamine to other family members and to discard any unused drug.
-Remember that the total combined duration of use of oral ketorolac tromethamine and intravenous or intramuscular dosing of ketorolac tromethamine is not to exceed 5 days in adults.
-Ketorolac tromethamine is not indicated for use in pediatric patients.
-Patients should be informed of the following information before initiating therapy with an NSAID and periodically during the course of ongoing therapy.
+Physicians, when prescribing ketorolac tromethamine, should inform their patients or their guardians of the potential risks of ketorolac tromethamine treatment (see Boxed WARNING, WARNINGS, PRECAUTIONS, and ADVERSE REACTIONS sections), instruct patients to seek medical advice if they develop treatment-related adverse events, and advise patients not to give oral ketorolac tromethamine to other family members and to discard any unused drug.
+Remember that the total combined duration of use of oral ketorolac tromethamine and IV or IM dosing of ketorolac tromethamine is not to exceed 5 days in adults.
+Ketorolac tromethamine is not indicated for use in pediatric patients Patients should be informed of the following information before initiating therapy with an NSAID and periodically during the ourse of ongoing therapy.
 Patients should also be encouraged to read the NSAID Medication Guide that accompanies each prescription dispensed.